bennettandrewm/kings_county_real_estate_analysis/README.md

 [Github Repository](#github-repository)<br />

 ## Business Case
-Since 2010, there have been 105,207 new units built in the Seattle city limits, represented a 34% increase, according to .
+Since 2010, there have been 105,207 new units built in the Seattle city limits, represented a 34% increase.
 This has kept pace with the 189,040 additional people, or 31% increase during the same period.
 Despite this, Kings County continues to have a strong real estate market, with increasing need for house.
 But real estate developers need to know where and what to build well in advance of breaking ground.
 A price prediction model would help.
 Accounting for not only square footage and zip code, developers would like information on bedrooms and bathrooms, views, and other property features.
 <br />[return to TOC](#table-of-contents-TOC)

 ## Data Understanding